Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/the-cia-triad.md

 ## 🎯 What I Learned

-- Why protecting data has become critical in a digitalised world
+- Why protecting data has become critical in a digitalised world.
 - The three pillars security revolves around: **Confidentiality, Integrity, Availability**
 - What happens when each pillar fails, and real examples tied to each